shyam-185/FUZZERS-FALL2024-SQA/REPO.md

 #### 4.a.
 Git Hook
 - A Git Hook was created to automatically scan for security weaknesses in the project whenever a Python file is modified and committed.
-- Output is stored in a CSV file named `hook_report.csv`.

 #### 4.b.
 Fuzzing
-- The `fuzz.py` script was implemented to test five critical Python methods.
+- The `fuzz.py` script was implemented to test five  Python methods of our choosing.
+The goal of this was to have any bugs that were caught reported and for scans to be run through GitHub Actions.
-- The script automatically runs as part of the CI pipeline.
-- Bugs discovered during fuzzing are logged for review.

 #### 4.c.
 Forensic Logging
 - Forensic logging was added to five methods: